Financial Samurai

 The Best Real Estate Platforms

 Check out Fundrise, one of the pioneers in real estate crowdfunding today.
 Their comprehensive platform is free to sign up and look around.
 I believe Fundrise is the best platform for non-accredited investors given it has eFunds to provide investors exposure and diversification.
-Fundrise has over 300,000 investors and manages over $3 billion in assets.
+You can gets tarted investing with as little as $10.

 Real estate crowdfunding dashboard